-Camilla specialises in divorce, relationship/cohabitational breakdown, financial remedy upon the same and private children law matters.
+Camilla specialises in divorce, relationship/cohabitational breakdown and financial remedy upon the same.
 She has lectured family law for 18 years and is very much an academic in her approach to the practice of family law; this method has brought much success for her clients resulting in settlements which achieve the desired fairness and equality.
 Her aim in creating this practice as The Women’s Lawyer was to bring an equality of arms to cases where without legal advice and guidance there would be none.

 Within the consultancy I assist with the drafting of applications and preparation of documents such as position statements.
 I can assist with bundle compilation, form filling, details of court fees and remission of the same where appropriate etc. I also research and provide the litigant with precedents and legal arguments such that they are fully aware of their rights and obligations within the remit of law I am giving said advice.
 I prepare what might be best called opinions, within said opinion I will give a detailed analysis of their situation, the rights they may have if any, a solution(s) to their problem(s) and how the law which will assist them with the same, this may also take the form of submissions and/or skeleton arguments.
-The initial email I send to the potential client (who remains a litigant in person throughout), post my initially meeting with her, is a comprehensive source of information and indeed reference, rather than advice, in some cases this is sufficient for their case as they may be requiring said knowledge or it may be that they instruct me to carry out an actual advice, either on a paid basis or within the pro bono surgery I run fortnightly at Tesco.
+The initial email I send to the potential client (who remains a litigant in person throughout), post my initially meeting with her, is a comprehensive source of information and indeed reference, rather than advice, in some cases this is sufficient for their case as they may be requiring said knowledge or it may be that they instruct me to carry out an actual advice.

 Case examples of her work are as follows: